adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-This may look complicated but there are just 3 main elements:
+This may look complicated but there are just three main elements:

 - Text box
 - Menu